 The forum is open to all businesses and organisations that operate within Solihull.
-The forums vision is to increase the value of the visitor economy in Solihull through improving the visitor experience and to raise the profile of Solihull.
+The forums vision is to increase the volume and value of the visitor economy in Solihull through improving the visitor experience and to raise the profile of Solihull.

-The Airport is currently engaged in developing the Solihull Tourism Action Plan and contributing to promoting the area as a place to visit and stay.
+The Airport is currently engaged in developing and delivering the Solihull Visitor Economy Action Plan and contributing to promoting the area as a place to visit and stay.